gevasiliou/thingit/readme.md

       --jsonfile     Name of the JSON file to store register values  [string] -h, --help         Show help  [boolean]

-Missing required arguments: ip, reg
 ```

 Typical usage for "one-shot" register reading:
-node modbustcpmaster-2.0.js --ip xx.ddns.net --reg 358
+`node modbustcpmaster-2.0.js --ip xx.ddns.net --reg 358`

 Combine with --autoread XXX and the server will keep reading registers every XXX mseconds.
-In case --autoread is not provided (or if --runonce is provided) the scripts reads the modbus registers just once and exits.
+In case --autoread is not provided (server runs in runonce mode) the scripts reads the modbus registers just once and exits.

-Inside script file there is a websocket server running ready to serve dynamically html pages.
+Inside script file there is a websocket server running ready to dynamically server html pages.
 This websocket server is started only when --autoread is provided, otherwise (runonce mode) websocket server is not enabled.
 To see the register values in your browser, open fie modbustcpmaster.html (only working in --autoread mode)

-File **modbustcpmaster-1.0.js** in this folder is the early version of this script, missing some features like runonce logic, save to csv/json file.
+File **modbustcpmaster-1.1.js** and **modbustcpmaster-1.2.js** in this folder are early version of this script, missing some features like runonce logic, save to csv/json file,etc

 #TODO#
 We can expand this server nodejs script and html page by adding some more features like bellow:
+- allow backend servers to retrieve modbus data from more than one slaves
 - in html client open and display contents of saved csv/json
 - send the collected modbus register data to another server / client / api (software modbus data sender)
 - make script to work as an answering REST api by providing json responses to the requestor.